 The breakdown of sales by brand is similar across countries.

-Margin rate is reasonably aligned across the largest brands
+Margin rate is aligned across the top two brands, lower for the others.

 See how a dimension - here brand - plays out in the two periods on a set of metrics - here amount, COGS and gross margin